Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

 The Planning Committee of Croydon Council met on Thursday, 09 April 2026, to discuss planning applications.
-The committee refused an application for six new dwellings at Hampton, Hawkhirst Road, Kenley, citing concerns about overdevelopment and harm to the local area's character.
-They also granted permission for a new dwelling at 19 Downsbury Road, Upper Norwood, and a seven-bedroom House in Multiple Occupation (HMO) at 26 Lonsdale Road, South Norwood.
+The committee refused an application for six dwellings at Hampton, Hawkhirst Road, Kenley, citing concerns over overdevelopment, harm to the local area, and a lack of sustainable transport contributions.
+The committee also noted the weekly planning decisions made since the last meeting.

 Hampton, Hawkhirst Road, Kenley

-The committee refused planning permission for the demolition of an existing dwelling and garages at Hampton, Hawkhirst Road, Kenley, to erect six new dwellings.
-The decision was made by a vote of five to four, with Councillor Mark Johnson proposing the refusal on the grounds of overdevelopment, harm to the local area's size, scale, and visual dominance, and a failure to enhance local character.
+The committee refused planning permission for the demolition of an existing dwelling and garages and the erection of six new dwellings at Hampton, Hawkhirst Road, Kenley.
+The decision was made after Councillor Sean Fitzsimons proposed deferring the application for a site visit, which was not carried.
+Subsequently, Councillor Mark Johnson proposed refusing the application on the grounds of overdevelopment, harm to the local area due to size, scale, and visual dominance, and a failure to enhance local character.
 Concerns were also raised about the absence of a legal agreement to secure sustainable transport options.
+This motion was seconded by Councillor Lara Fish and carried by a vote of five to four.

-The committee also noted the weekly planning decisions made under delegated powers between 09 March 2026 and 29 March 2026.
+The meeting also noted the weekly planning decisions made between 09 March 2026 and 29 March 2026.

 Attendees